rockettheme/docs/Docs/magento/extensions/magemenus/INDEX.md

 	7. **Slot #1 CMS page link** Allows you to disable or select a CMS page to show in this slot.
 [69%, 39%, se]
 	8. **Slot #1 sub-menu items** Allows you to add CMS page URL keys in a comma separated list (no spaces).
 [77%, 39%, se]

 1. **Menu Title**: Adds a title to the menu block.
-Leave blank if you don't want a title to be present.
+Leave blank if you do not want a title to be present.

 2. **Include Catalog Categories**: Includes catalog categories in the menu.